kyle-lt/GarageSale/README.md

 > __Tip:__  Documentation on these configuration properties can be found in the [AppDynamics Real User Monitoring Documentation](https://docs.appdynamics.com/display/PRO45/Set+Up+and+Access+Browser+RUM)

 **The rest of the environment variables in the `.env` file can be left with default values.**

+## Kubernetes
+This repo contains a few Kubernetes specs to deploy the app components and Jaeger as Kubernetes resources.
+They are located in the [kubernetes](/kubernetes) directory.
+- `ui-deployment.yaml`
+  - This spec contains a single-replica Deployment and Service (using NodePort by default) for the GarageSale UI.
+- `item-api-deployment.yaml`
+  - This spec contains a single-replica Deployment and Service (using NodePort by default) for the GarageSale Item API.
+- `jaeger-list.yaml`
+  - This spec is a list containing a single-replica Deployment and a few Services (using NodePort and ClusterIP) for the Jaeger all-in-one components.

 ## Development/Testing
 This repo contains some artifacts to ease re-builds for testing.